jadaquandt/Gym-Tan-Laundry/README.md

 -We use an algorithm that we've constructed to return songs based on the category constraints of playlist and we return the songs to the page to be previewed by the user.
 <br>
 <br>
--If the user likes the samples of songs played for them, they will have the option to connect their spotify account credentials to push that playlist and save it to their spotify account.
+-If the user likes the samples of songs played for them, they will have the option to connect their spotify account credentials to save it to their account.

 ## Built With